pedasmith/ExtractData/SimpleExportBingMapsCollection/Assets/_Work_List.md

 ### Medium and small items

-Remove the tab!
-Just have Extract be the norm, and then overlay a developer or help as needed.
+2025-09-02: DONE: Remove the tab!
+Just have Extract be the norm, and then overlay a developer or help as needed. (later: looks so much nicer without the tabs)
 2025-09-02: DONE: Update Ypid cache to use the "right" directory.
 2025-09-02: DONE: Added HTML with Simple.css from https://simplecss.org/ (and tipped him!)
 2025-09-01: DONE: Menus + Help system + Version check